ualsg/ualsg.netlify.app/content/home/video-feature.md

 <script src="https://player.vimeo.com/api/player.js"></script>
 <br />

-We are a multidisciplinary research group focusing on urban data management and analysis, geographic data science, and digital twins at [NUS](http://www.nus.edu.sg).
+We are creating innovative methods, datasets, and software to advance data-driven urban planning, digital twins, and geospatial technologies in building and managing the smart cities of tomorrow.
+Using a multidisciplinary approach, we adopt recent advancements in the domains of urban data science, geomatics, computer science, and crowdsourcing to conceive cutting-edge techniques for urban sensing and analytics.
-Watch the [video](https://vimeo.com/764033095) above about our research or read more [here](/about/).
+Watch the [video](https://vimeo.com/764033095) above or read more [here](/about/).

+We are based at the Department of Architecture at the College of Design and Engineering of the National University of Singapore.